Have any Query ? Ask it !

 1. Allotted Batch may vary from Preferred Batch depending on First Come basis.
 There will be 100 Seats for each batch.

-2. Admissions for Online Classes will start on Dec 04 at 8.00 am.
+2. Admissions Open, Online Classes will start on Oct 31th 2025.

 3. Candidates have to register by clicking on the Registration Link on the top of website homepage.